-Known throughout the world for no-holds-barred comedic genius, Damon Wayans wrapped five seasons of the hit ABC series, My Wife and Kids in 2005, which he co-created and executive produced.
-Currently in syndication worldwide, the series received numerous awards, including the 2002 People’s Choice for Favorite New Television Series, and Favorite Male Performer in a New Television Series for his portrayal as patriarch Michael Kyle.
+Known throughout the world for his no-holds-barred comedic genius, Damon Wayans wrapped five seasons of the hit ABC series My Wife and Kid in 2005, which he co-created and executive produced.
+Currently in syndication worldwide, the series received numerous awards, including the 2002 People’s Choice for Favorite New Television Comedy Series, and Favorite Male Performer in a New Television Series for his portrayal as patriarch Michael Kyle.

 On the big screen, Wayans has starred in Spike Lee’s critically acclaimed film Bamboozled.
 He also starred and executive produced independent film, Harlem Aria.
-Other feature film credits include starring roles in Major Payne, Blankman and Mo Money, which he also wrote and executive produced.
-Wayans also starred in The Great White Hype, Celtic Price, The Las Boy Scout, Earth Girls are Easy, I’m Gonna Git You Sucka, Colors, Punchline, Hollywood Shuffle, Roxanne and Beverly Hills Cop.
+Other feature film credits include starring roles in Major Payne, Blankman and Mo Money, which he also wrote and executive produced, The Great White Hype, Celtic Pride, The Last Boy Scout, Earth Girls are Easy, I’m Gonna Git You Sucka, Colors, Punchline, Hollywood Shuffle, Roxanne and Beverly Hills Cop.

-Wayans has enjoyed tremendous success in stand-up.
-After starting his career in 1982 touring the comedy club circuit, he landed a role as a featured player on the famed NBC series, Saturday Night Live.
-Wayans went on to star in his own critically acclaimed HBO specials, One Night Stand, The Last Stand, Still Standing and Way Out.
+Wayans has also enjoyed tremendous success in stand-up.
+After starting his career in 1982 touring the comedy club circuit, he landed a role as a featured player on the famed NBC series Saturday Night Live.
+Wayans went on to star in his own critically acclaimed HBO specials, One Night Stand, The Last Stand and Still Standing.

-Wayans is also a New York Time Bestselling author.
-In 1999, he penned Bootleg, a humorous compilation of his observations on family, children, marriage, and politics.
+Wayans is also a New York Times Bestselling author.
+In 1999, he penned “Bootleg,” a humorous compilation of his observations on family, children, marriage and politics.
 The book was a tremendous success and quickly made the New York Times Bestseller List.